Disabled Facilities Grants

 Contractors from an approved list are randomly selected and asked to provide costs for the works (determined by a pre priced schedule)

-Peabody South East Housing Adaptations Support Service with visit you at your property to complete the final grant application form.
+Town and Country Housing Home Improvement and Support Team will visit you at your property to complete the final grant application form.
 This will then be sent to Hastings Borough Council for approval.

 Once the grant has been approved the surveyor will contact you confirm a proposed start date for the works.
 Any contribution that may be due needs to be paid at this stage.

 Before works commence you will be required to pack away any items that you wish to keep safe during the works.
-Affected flooring areas will be covered with protective sheets whilst the works are carried out and most works can take between 1-8 weeks to complete depending on the size of the contract.
+Affected flooring areas will be covered with protective sheets whilst the works are carried out and most works can take between one to eight weeks to complete depending on the size of the contract.
 Stair lifts are often fitted in one day.

 Once works are complete and the Surveyor is satisfied they will ask you to sign off the works.
 The Grants officer will contact you when the works are complete to ensure that there are no issues and you are happy with the works, they may wish to do a visit to your property to look at the works.